Rich2/jvmjs/README.md

 # jvmjs
-Scala 3 Compilation failing for Scala.js
+So this repository is created from the [openstrat](https://github.com/Rich2/openstrat) for the purposes of illustraing a Scala 3 issue.
+The code compiles for Jvm but is failing for Scala.js.